jsreport/docs/docs/assets.md

 Note the `jsreport-proxy` is a virtual module automatically provided to your sandbox, you can't install it from the package manager.

-> The asset can be also marked as a "shared helpers asset" and automatically included in every template and [component](/learn/components) helpers.
+### Shared helpers
-This can be done from the asset's properties panel through the jsreport studio.
+The helpers in an asset can be also automatically included in all templates and [components](/learn/components) or in all templates and [components](/learn/components) in the same folder hierarchy.
+This can be specified using studio during the asset creation or in the asset entity properties.

 ## Read asset
 The asset content can be reached from the [jsreport script](/learn/scripts) or from the templating engines using `jsreport.assets.read`.